Here are some tips to help your child make sensible spending decisions:

 Children often learn from first-hand experiences.
 So after they’ve made an impulse buy, explain how they could make a better choice in the future.
 Using their recent experience, explain how they could have got more for their money.
 Encourage your child to shop around and think carefully before they buy.

-Setting a saving goal is a great way to minimise impulse buys since it keeps your child focused on their wish list.
+Setting a savings goal is a great way to minimise impulse buys, since it keeps your child focused on their wish list.
 Once they’ve saved enough, help them compare prices so they get more for their savings.